 Green Shift's functional and reporting currency is the Canadian Dollar and major purchases are transacted in Canadian Dollars.
-As of December 31, 2022, the Company funds certain operations, exploration and administrative expenses in Colombia and Argentina on a cash call basis using US Dollar currency converted from its Canadian Dollar bank accounts held in Canada.
+As of March 31, 2023, the Company funds certain operations, exploration and administrative expenses in Colombia and Argentina on a cash call basis using US Dollar currency converted from its Canadian Dollar bank accounts held in Canada.
 The Company maintains US Dollar bank accounts in Canada.
-The Company maintains US Dollar, the Colombian Peso and Argentinean Peso against the Canadian Dollar.
+The Company is subject to gains and losses from fluctuations in the US Dollar, the Colombian Peso and Argentinean Peso against the Canadian Dollar.